ollegreen/Olles_Time_Series_Data_and_Models/README.md

 # Package to Test Time Series Models

-* WIP
-* In the end will provide quick access to datasets to test Time Series Models on.
+* In the end will provide quick access to standard datasets and basic time series models for benchmarking.

-## Models

-* Classic Time Series to benchmark more ambitious models.
-1. Naive (give in the lag)
-2. ARIMA
-3. Holt Winter

 ## Datasets
 * All datasets are in list and pandas format.
 ______

-### Simple Univariate Seasonal Data #1 (D1)
+### Univariate Seasonal Data - Monthly Flight Passenger

 * Classic dataset with flight passangers over time from the R data package.
 * D1_list = the data in a list format